-Table 38.
+Table 32.
 Seed Treatments (cont.)

-Table of Court in California, Disease Product and Formulation Rate of Formulation Method and Timing of Application Precautions and Remarks Seed decay and seedling disease Trilex Star DS (captan, trifloxystrobin, thiophanatemethyl, metalaxyl) 4.0 oz Same as above.
+Table 32.
+Seed Treatments [] (cont.)
+Disease Product and Formulation Rate of Formulation Method and Timing of Application Precautions and Remarks Seed decay and seedling disease Trilex Star DS (captan, trifloxystrobin, thiophanate- methyl, metalaxyl) 4.0 oz Same as above.
 Same as above.
 Dynasty PD (azoxystrobin, fludioxonil, mefenoxam) 4.0 oz Same as above.
 Same as above, and reduces seed transmission of CBR.
 Rancona V PD (ipconazole, carboxin, metalaxyl) 4.0 oz Same as above Same as above.

-^{} All rates of seed treatments are formulated product/100 lb seed.
+All rates of seed treatments are formulated product/100 lb seed.
 Do not use treated seed for food, feed, or oil purposes.
 Bags with treated seed should bear a tag or label cautioning their use for these purposes as well as against the reuse of bags for packing feed or foodstuffs.
 Read use restrictions on labels and follow all labeling requirements for packaging treated seed.

-Table 39.
-Fo Table 39.
-Foliar Fungicides Disease(s) Active Ingredient Product and Formulation Rate per acre Method and Timing of Application 1 Precautions and Remarks 2 Foliar diseases only (early and late leaf spot, web blotch) Chlorothalonil Bravo 720 Bravo Ultrex Echo 720 Various others 1.5 pt 1.4 lb 1.5 pt Apply according to leaf-spot advisory program or a calendar-based program using 14-21 day intervals.
+Disease(s) Active Product and Rate per Method and Timing of Precautions controlled Ingredient Formulation acre Application 1 and Remarks 2 Foliar diseases only (early and late leaf spot, web blotch) Chlorothalonil Bravo 720 Bravo Ultrex Echo 720 Various others 1.5 pt 1.4 lb 1.5 pt Apply according to leaf-spot advisory program or a calendar- based program using 14-21 day intervals.
 Caution: Sclerotinia blight will be more difficult to control when these products are applied at intervals of less than 21 days.
 Tebuconazole + trifloxystrobin Absolute 500SC 3.7-7.0 fl oz Same as above.
 Do not apply more than 4 sprays and apply chlorothalonil as the final spray for fungicide resistance management.
 Also controls limb rot.
-Mancozeb Koverall 1.0-2.0 lb Same as above.
+Mancozeb Koverall 1.0-2.0 Ib Same as above.
 Only effective against early leaf spot.
 Cyproconazole Alto 100SL 5.5 fl oz Same as above.
 Mix or alternate with another fungicide to improve foliar disease control and reduce risk of fungicide resistance.
 Flutriafol Topguard 1.04 SC 7-14 fl oz Same as above.
 Same as above.
 Tetraconazole Eminent 125SL 6-13 fl oz Same as above.
 Same as above.